elasticio/api-docs/source/index.md

 Parameter| Required | Description
 --------- | -----------| -----------
-executionType | yes | meta_model, select_model or verify_credentials
+execution_type | yes | meta_model, select_model or verify_credentials
-actionOrTrigger | yes | The name of action or trigger on the connector which the execution will be done for modelMethod | no | Optional name of the method to execute on the specified connectors action or trigger component | yes | Specifies the name(id) of the connector to be executed accountId | yes | The account id setup for the connector
+action_or_trigger | yes | The name of action or trigger on the connector which the execution will be done for model_method | no | Optional name of the method to execute on the specified connectors action or trigger component | yes | Specifies the name(id) of the connector to be executed accountId | yes | The account id setup for the connector